ciscoheat/haxedci-example/README.md

 - Make system behavior a first class entity.
 - Great code readability with no surprises at runtime.

-# The example: A Library borrowing machine
+# The example: A Library borrow machine

 This repo contains an example of how to use DCI together with MVC to model an automatic library borrowing machine.
 I'm sure you're eager to see what it looks like, so here's a demo: